 Procedural Controls

-Unless stated otherwise, the requirements in this section apply equally to the ACA.
+Unless stated otherwise, the requirements in this section apply equally to the ACA

 Trusted Roles

 A trusted role is one whose incumbent performs functions that can introduce security problems if not carried out properly, whether accidentally or maliciously.
 The people selected to fill these roles must be extraordinarily responsible or the integrity of the CA is weakened.
 The functions performed in these roles form the basis of trust for all uses of the ACA.
 Two approaches are taken to increase the likelihood that these roles can be successfully carried out.
 The first ensures that the person filling the role is trustworthy and properly trained.
 The second distributes the functions among more than one person, so that any malicious activity would require collusion.